yunkunrao/tendermint.com/content/blog/on-thedao-and-blockchain-governance.md

 ### The Intention of TheDAO Investors

 It's pretty obvious that the "feature" that enabled the hacker to abscond with TheDAO's ether was indeed a bug.
-The arguments that it isn't a bug points to two things: the text of TheDAO's terms and conditions, and the stated premise of Ethereum.
+Arguments that it isn't a bug generally point to two things: the text of TheDAO's terms and conditions, and the stated premise of Ethereum.
 For the former, we point the reader to [this nuanced article](http://www.bloomberg.com/view/articles/2016-06-17/blockchain-company-s-smart-contracts-were-dumb), and we accept that the latter premise is flawed -- more on that later.

-The participants of TheDAO experiment were interested in seeing the investment mechanics -- as written in English by the [Slock.it team's DAO whitepaper](https://download.slock.it/public/DAO/WhitePaper.pdf) -- unfold as a social phenomenon.
-There were plenty of precautions taken to ensure that the DAO contract code was bug-free, and so the DTH arguably weren't expecting the funds to get drained before a single real proposal had a chance to see the light of day.
+The participants of TheDAO experiment were interested in seeing the investment mechanics -- as written in English by the [Slock.it team's DAO whitepaper](https://download.slock.it/public/DAO/WhitePaper.pdf) -- unfold as a social and cryptoeconomic experiment.
+There were plenty of precautions taken to ensure that the DAO contract code was bug-free, and so many in the DTH weren't expecting the funds to get drained before a single real proposal had a chance to see the light of day.

 To find out, one could simply ask the DAO holders or the original funders with an on-chain or off-chain poll (with cryptographic signature verification, of course).
-No-one is actually contesting the assumption that the DTH would vote in favor of a statement that claims that they were victims of grand theft token.
+However, noone is actually challenging the assumption that the DTH would vote in favor of a statement that claims that they were victims of grand theft token.

 ### Too Big to Fail